 Welcome to Class 12!

-Miss Densley, Mrs Tallant and Miss Parfitt would like to welcome you to the fabulous Class 12!
+Miss Densley, Mrs Hyde and Mrs Wright would like to welcome you to the fabulous Class 12!
 Our year 5 and 6 pupils work hard for rewards all year and constantly impress us with their dedication, enthusiasm and work ethic.
 We work together to support each other in lessons and get the best out of every day.
-This term, we are learning all about Titus Salt, who is our Greatest Yorkshireman, the mining community of Barnsley and forces in science.
+Last term, we learnt all about Titus Salt, who was our Greatest Yorkshireman, the mining community of Barnsley, Macbeth and forces in science.

 We would love for you to take a look at everything we have got up to this year below.

 On Thursday afternoon, the pupils of Class 12 took part in a dramatic interpretation of the 19th Century novel 'Silas Marner'.
 Everyone was involved, changing roles as the story moved on in time and place.
 The key characters of William, Silas, Sarah, Godfrey, Nancy, Eppie and the mystery woman were all played with confidence by our Y5/6s.

 This novel explores complex themes of betrayal and redemption which the students tapped into quickly and with empathy.
 They were able to explore underlying issues through the drama and reach conclusions about motivation, cause and effect and life-changing decisions.
 There are several mysteries at the heart of the novel which everyone strove to unravel, aided by the sprinkling of clues.